fastnloud/nest-mail/README.md

 ## Description

-Mail module for Nest using Nodemailer to desliver messages.
+Mail module for Nest that uses Nodemailer to deliver messages.

 ## Installation